AfricaEuropeCoreAI/Kujenga/course/source/gallery/lesson1/plot_howtobehappy.rst

 =======================

 We already discussed looked at how the `World Happiness Report <https://worldhappiness.report/ed/2018/>`_ documents the happiness of people across the world.
-Now let's load in that data to Python.
+Now, let's load in that data to Python.
 In this video, David Sumpter steps through the code.
 Watch it first then try running the code yourself.

 [VIDEO HERE]